sankalp1999/3rdSem-Data-Structures-Lab/README.md

 other field/track.
 You will realise that you are a newbie in lots of areas (and that is fine) and you will have to work your way up by practice and showing up daily (even if you are really passionate about it or not).
 There is no other shortcut and that is also good.
 The journey is the important thing.

 - This repository is for your (and my reference). **So, use it when really required.
-But, do try your best and follow your teacher.**
+But, do try your best and follow your teacher.** Ideally, you should try to think and try enough till you are getting ideas (or if you have time).
+That way, even if you are not able to get it right, when you see the solution, you   will understand it quicker and it will stick for longer.

 - Try implementing all the programs and additional exercises yourself.
 Try to play around a bit and learn to deal with segmentation faults. **Use cin and input   some variable in between to debug hint:infinite loop or segmentation fault** (Thanks to Veena Ma'am xD)